LunarWatcher/selenium-wire/README.md

 ## License

 MIT.
-See the LICENSE file
+See the LICENSE file for more information

 [^1]: Selenium Wire ignores OPTIONS requests by default, as these are
     typically uninteresting and just add overhead.
 If you want to